locomotion-classification/locomotion-classification.github.io/README.md

 1. Camargo, J., Ramanathan, A., Flanagan, W., & Young, A. (2021).
 A comprehensive, open-source dataset of lower limb biomechanics in multiple conditions of stairs, ramps, and level-ground ambulation and transitions.
 Journal of Biomechanics, 119, 110320.
 2. Kang, I., Molinaro, D. D., Duggal, S., Chen, Y., Kunapuli, P., & Young, A. J. (2021).
 Real-Time Gait Phase Estimation for Robotic Hip Exoskeleton Control During Multimodal Locomotion.
 IEEE Robotics and Automation Letters, 6(2), 3491-3497.
 3. Lee, D., Kang, I., Molinaro, D. D., Yu, A., & Young, A. J. (2021).
 Real-Time User-Independent Slope Prediction Using Deep Learning for Modulation of Robotic Knee Exoskeleton Assistance.
 IEEE Robotics and Automation Letters, 6(2), 3995-4000.
+4. Spiewak, C. (2018).
+A Comprehensive Study on EMG Feature Extraction and Classifiers.
+Open Access Journal of Biomedical Engineering and Biosciences, 1(1).